-- The family must promptly give the CCHA a copy of any owner eviction notice. - The family must use the assisted unit for residence by the family.
+The family must promptly give the CCHA a copy of any owner eviction notice.

+- The family must use the assisted unit for residence by the family.
 The unit must be the family's only residence. - The composition of the assisted family residing in the unit must be approved by the CCHA.
 The family must promptly notify the CCHA in writing of the birth, adoption, or court-awarded custody of a child.
 The family must request CCHA approval to add any other family member as an occupant of the unit.

-The request to add a family member must be submitted in writing and approved prior to the person moving into the unit.
-The CCHA will determine eligibility of the new member in accordance with the policies in Chapter 3.

-The family must promptly notify the CCHA in writing if any family member no longer lives in the unit.
+The request to add a family member must be submitted online using the CCHA's Rent Café Portal at www.apply.hacc.org and approved prior to the person moving into the unit.
+The CCHA will determine eligibility of the new member in accordance with the policies in Chapter 3. - The family must promptly notify the CCHA in writing if any family member no longer lives in the unit.